aglebionek/Engineering-Degree-Thesis/README.md

 # Web application for proving tautologies in set theory

-## About this project and repository
+## About this repository

 ### paper.pdf

 This file is the written thesis.
+Be warned, it's written in Polish.

+### LaTeX source

+This directory contains all LaTeX code and resources used to write paper.

 ### app

 This directory contains the code of the application.
 To run it, open the **index.html** file in your browser.

-## Appliacation

 ## Paper

 ### Abstract

+**WARNING: The translation below was done automatically and thus might contain some errors.**

 Web application for proving tautologies in set theory The goal of this paper was to create a simple and intuitive tool for proving tautologies in set